-All the talk about the necessity for creative storage solutions in tiny houses is totally true.
-I have had to use some creative thinking for a challenging storage project I’m working on with a friend.
-She has a small house of about 700 square feet.
-Her house has tiny rooms and the only storage is a four-foot-wide closet in her bedroom and a tiny nook under the stairs on the main floor.
-For a girl who likes clothes, shoes and purses, this is an issue!
+All the talk about the necessity for creative storage solutions in tiny houses is true.
+I have had to use some innovative thinking for a challenging storage project I’m working on.
+A friend has a small home (about 700 square feet) with tiny rooms.
+The only storage areas are a four-foot-wide closet in her bedroom and a little nook under the stairs on the main floor.
+This is an issue for someone who likes clothes, shoes and purses!

-We are trying to work some magic upstairs in her small bedroom and even smaller home office.
-In the bedroom, our plan is to cut an opening under the eaves in the wall next to the closet and tuck a drawer unit in there.
-I’ve done that once before so I know it works.
+We are trying to work magic upstairs in her small bedroom and even smaller home office.
+In the bedroom, we plan to cut an opening under the eaves in the wall next to the closet and tuck a drawer unit in there.
+I’ve done that once before, so I know it works.

 Then we’ll revamp the closet interior with a new shelving system.
-Right now there are two hanging sections side by side and some wasted space above and below.
-So we will use the vertical space by building in a double hanging section for shorter clothes and a long hang section next to it.
-Unfortunately, by adding a drawer unit we do lose some hanging space.
+Right now, there are two hanging sections and some wasted space above and below.
+So we will use the vertical space by building a double hanging section for shorter clothes and an area for longer clothes next to it.
+Unfortunately, by adding a drawer unit, we lose some hanging space.
 And I still haven’t been able to make any room for the shoes.
-Looks like the trusty under-the-bed shoe storage bags will be a must in this situation.
-Even though I hate putting things under the bed, it’s really a good option in this situation.
+So, the trusty under-the-bed shoe storage bags will be a must in this situation.
+Even though I hate putting things under the bed, it’s a good option for small spaces.
 There’s almost always a compromise.

-Next to that we will put a cabinet that is not as deep and about 20” wide.
-Since it’s right next to the door we didn’t want to block that off too much so we chose a 14” deep cabinet.
-That cabinet has shelving above and rollout drawers below.
-The small cabinet will have a mirrored door (takes care of the need for a full length mirror) and the other cabinet will have the gorgeous white Vinterbro doors that I love so much.
-I think a lot of other people love them too since they are out of stock right now.
+Next to that, we put a cabinet that is 20 inches wide and only 14 inches deep.
+Since it’s right next to the door, we didn’t want to block it off too much.
+It has shelving above and rollout drawers below.
+The small cabinet has a mirrored door which takes care of the need for a full-length mirror.
+The other cabinet has gorgeous white Vinterbro doors that I love so much.
+I think many other people love them, too, since they are frequently out of stock.

-Our hope is that some of the off season clothes can be stored in the home office cabinets along with rarely used shoes and all the purses.
-I believe a small purse purge might be required and maybe a few more shoes could go?
-Just sayin’, the less stuff you have the easier it is to get and stay organized.
-I know, I know, I’ve said it so many times before it’s getting really annoying.
-I wouldn’t say it if it wasn’t true.
+We hope that we can store some of the off-season clothes in the home office cabinets along with rarely used shoes and all the purses.
+I believe a small purse purge might be necessary, and maybe a few more shoes could go too.
+I’m just saying, the less stuff you have the easier it is to get and stay organized.
+I know, I know, I’ve said it so many times before, but I wouldn’t say it if it wasn’t true.